Spidey820/Abhigyan-Mohanty.github.io/index.md

 ---
-title: Welcome to my blog!
+layout: home
+title: My New Blog
 ---
+Hello world!
+This is my first post.